-4 Preliminary and/or HSC units in total Category B status for Australian Tertiary Admission Rank (ATAR)
+Category B status for Australian Tertiary Admission Rank (ATAR)

-Board Developed Course Category B status for Students must complete a minimum of 70 hours of work placement to meet HSC requirements.
+Students must complete a minimum of 70 hours of work placement to meet HSC requirements.

 Students must complete a VET Enrolment Form and supply their USI before the commencement of any training and assessment.
 Foundation skills may be accessed using the LLN Robot to determine the language, literacy and numeracy suitability of a student for this course.